adap/flower/baselines/depthfl/README.md

 ### Stateful clients comment

 To implement `feddyn`, stateful clients that store prev_grads information are needed.
 Since flwr does not yet officially support stateful clients, it was implemented as a temporary measure by loading `prev_grads` from disk when creating a client, and then storing it again on disk after learning.
 Specifically, there are files that store the state of each client in the `prev_grads` folder.
+When the strategy is instantiated (for both `FedDyn` and `HeteroFL`) the content of `prev_grads` is reset.

 ## Expected Results